ssfsx17/sky-islands/readable.md

 #### External

-"External" covers all actions such as visiting distant islands, infiltrating the Empire, doing battle against the Empire, doing anything the island would not approve of, seeking out lost knowledge and wisdom, shifting into the Blended Realm without the rest of the island, etc. If
+“External” covers all actions such as visiting distant islands, infiltrating the Empire, doing battle against the Empire, doing anything the island would not approve of, seeking out lost knowledge and wisdom, shifting into the Blended Realm without the rest of the island, etc. If